 Weight: 185g / 6.6oz

-This portrait lens performs well under low light situations, also gets you a shallow depth of field and a soft bokeh.
-These all are great features and this will level up your game in portrait photography.
+This portrait lens performs well under low light situations and gets you a shallow depth of field and a soft bokeh.
+These great features will level up your game in portrait photography.

-A compact and light Nikon portrait lens makes it easy to shoot hand-held in any condition.
+A compact and light Nikon portrait lens makes shooting hand-held in any condition easy.
 Also, it fits easily in a camera bag without the need to unmount the lens.
 It would be an ideal lens for portraits, weddings, and events.

-Overall you wouldn’t get any cheaper lens for Nikon D5600.
-But still, it offers much more quality than you would assume from a budget lens.
-If you don’t want to spend much, then it’s perfect for your portraits.
+It offers much more quality than you would assume from a budget lens.
+If you don’t want to spend much, it’s perfect for your portraits.

 5. Nikon AF-S NIKKOR 85mm f/1.8G